Field guide to the EU Pay Transparency Directive

 The territory may be uncharted for everyone, but you don’t have to navigate it alone.

 For employers operating across Europe, the EU Pay Transparency Directive (EUPTD) marks a major shift in both regulation and workplace practice.
-With change coming at national and organisational levels, you need a toolkit that maps this new terrain, provides clear guidance, and identifies potential pitfalls as you navigate this transition to coherent and compliant implementation.
+With change coming at national and organisational levels, you need a toolkit that maps this new terrain, provides clear guidance, and identifies potential pitfalls as you navigate this transition to consistent and compliant implementation.

 This EUPTD Field Guide is designed to help you make sense of what lies ahead, with practical insights and tools to support preparation across teams, recruitment, compensation, and cross-border policies.